-- Step 6 & 7: Run verification procedures to verify that the certificates have been installed. - Step 8: Load the generated files to AudioCodes devices: For securing connection with AudioCodes devices, you must also load the generated files to AudioCodes devices as described in either of the following procedures: - Connecting OVOC to Managed Devices without Cloud Architecture on page 40 - Securely Connecting OVOC to SBC Devices with Cloud Architecture on page 48
+- Step 6 & 7: Run verification procedures to verify that the certificates have been installed. - Step 8: Load the generated files to AudioCodes devices: For securing connection with AudioCodes devices, you must also load the generated files to AudioCodes devices as described in either of the following procedures: - Connecting OVOC to Managed Devices with HTTPS Certificate Mutual Authentication on page 55 - Connecting OVOC to Managed Devices with Cloud Architecture Mode (WebSocket Tunnel) on page 51

-- If you did not generate the Certificate Signing Request using the OVOC Server Manager: - Follow the workflow procedures for step 4 onwards. - You need to create the /home/acems/server\certs directory (refer to Step 4 in the Server Certificates Update procedure in the IOM manual for details). - The root certificate should be named root.crt and that the server certificate should be named server.crt.
-If you received intermediate certificates then rename them to ca1.crt and ca2.crt. - Make sure that all certificates are in PEM format (refer to Appendix "Verifying and Converting Certificates" in the IOM manual).
+- If you did not generate the Certificate Signing Request using the OVOC Server Manager: - ✓ Follow the workflow procedures for step 4 onwards. - ✓ You need to create the /home/acems/server_certs directory (refer to the Server Certificates Update procedure in the IOM manual). - The root certificate should be named root.crt and that the server certificate should be named server.crt.
+If you received intermediate certificates then rename them to ca1.crt and ca2.crt. - Make sure that all certificates are in PEM format (refer to Appendix "Verifying and Converting Certificates" in the IOM manual). - The OVOC Server issues a warning prior to the certificate expiration date.
+For more information, refer to the OVOC Alarms Guide.